NixOS/rfcs/rfcs/0000-feature-parameter-names.md

 [unresolved]: #unresolved-questions

-This RFC makes it possible to introspect feature parameters of particular derivation, but still does not provide simple and efficient way to list all existing feature parameters.
+This RFC makes it possible to introspect feature parameters of particular derivation, and makes recomendations to keep feature parameter names consistent across whole nixpkgs, but still does not provide simple and efficient way to list all existing feature parameters.

 # Future work
 [future]: #future-work